Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Temperament: Peaceful

-Why they’re perfect for beginners: Nearly indestructible, these fish tolerate cooler temperatures and don’t need a heater in many climates.
-They’re often called “the beginner’s neon tetra.”
+Why they’re perfect for beginners: Nearly indestructible.
+They tolerate cooler temperatures and don’t need a heater in many climates, which removes one failure point from your setup.
+Often called “the beginner’s neon tetra” for a reason.

 Care Tips: